temporalio/documentation/blog/2021-10-07-gremlin-podcast.md

 There is a lot more under the the hood:

 - **Task Queues**: We don’t invoke services directly, usually we invoke them from queues.
 But these queues are hidden in a sense, because when you call some API in Workflow code, it gets called asynchronously.
 But in your code, it’s not visible.
-It’s just a normal RPC call, but behind the scenes, it’s all asynchronous, has **infinite retries, exponential backoff, heartbeating for granular tasks**, and so on.
+It’s just a normal RPC call, but behind the scenes, it’s all asynchronous, has **infinite retries, exponential backoff, heartbeating for long-running tasks**, and so on.
 - **Local State**.
 Workflows are stateful because you can keep state in variables and you don’t need to talk to a database.

 Imagine you want to implement the customer loyalty program for airline, so you need to implement a point system.
 So, you listen to external events, and every time your flight finished, and you will get an event to increment that.
 In a normal system, you need to get a database, queues, and so on.
 In our world, you would just increment local variables.
 And then when this counter reaches a hundred, for example, you will call some downstream service and say, “Okay, promote that person to the next tier.”
 And **you could write this type of application in 15, 20 minutes** on your desktop because all of the rest is taken care of by Temporal.